State collapse: Increasing coercion and dictatorship

-In the USSR and Apartheid South Africa, the state became 'evil or tyrannical... destroying the institutions of civil society'; and in Uganda between 1970 and 1991, Siad Barre changed from 'prophetic rule, to autocracy, to tyranny'.
+In the USSR and Apartheid South Africa, the state became 'evil or tyrannical... destroying the institutions of civil society'; and in Somalia between 1970 and 1991, Siad Barre changed from 'prophetic rule, to autocracy, to tyranny'.
 In this context John Kenneth Galbraith regrets the "very slight" amount of research on the nature of political power.
 Power regularly passes to those who "assert the unknown with the greatest conviction... not necessarily related to intelligence."
 What we call "power" is, "in practice, the illusion of power."
 Discussing how the "powerless" Mahatma Gandhi brought about the collapse of militarily "powerful" British India, Galbraith reflects that power, mostly seen as a possession of states and their leaders, would be better viewed as a flow, into and away from "those instruments that enforce it".
 Martin Wight deplored the "demonic concentrations of power" of the defeated countries in the two world wars.
 A devout Christian, he saw their "triumphant self-destruction" as "Antichrist moments".

 Messianic leadership style

 According to political scientists, in an ideocracy there must be a ruthless charismatic leader: "the leader is the movement", and all individuals are required to submit to, and worship him.
 "Followers who lead barren, insecure, frustrated lives obey the leader, not through faith in his vision of a 'Promised land', but because he leads them away from their unwanted selves".
 When collapse threatens he may insist on a "fight to the finish".

-Hitler, according to Walter Langer had a Messiah complex and saw himself as the "Saviour of Germany" who performed "miracles" with the economy.
+Hitler, according to Walter Langer, had a Messiah complex and saw himself as the "Saviour of Germany" who performed "miracles" with the economy.
 He was unnaturally fond of his mother, to the extent that Germany became a "mother symbol".
 His drive to destroy (the Jews, communism, Europe) was an unconscious attempt to resolve his Oedipus complex and the injustices of his childhood.
 He "dismantled the German state ... and replaced it with a war machine".
 He was swept along by a tide of events.

 Mussolini, according to Denis Mack Smith, "was an actor, playing the part that Italians wanted him to be".
 He was vindictive, sadistic, impulsive, proud and cruel, full of "demonic wilfulness" and did not know right from wrong.
 When in 1944 he led a puppet state in northern Italy, he "divided Italy in two and initiated 18 months of terrible civil war."
-Ken Livingstone has compared Slobodan Milosevic to Hitler for his racism and expansionist goals.
+Ken Livingstone has compared Slobodan Milošević to Hitler for his racism and expansionist goals.
 Saddam Hussein, who also suffered from a Messiah complex, was similar: "Hitler was not one of a kind.
 As long as millions of people passionately long for his return, it is only a matter of time until their wish is fulfilled."

 Nicolae Ceaușescu "went mad" as early as 1971 according to John Sweeney, when, "blind to his own Messianism", he attempted to recreate North Korean totalitarianism in Romania.
 He "played the king" and the role of "chosen one" and "saviour".